 This article will explore discipline strategies for 3, 4 and 5 year olds.
-While the developmental differences between a 3 and 5 year old can be significant, your approach to training and discipline does not have to be.
+While the developmental differences and abilities between a 3 and 5 year old can be significant, your approach to training and discipline does not have to be.
 Here are some suggestions for this wonderful period in your child’s life.

-- Use time outs the “right” way.
 Time outs are a very common discipline strategy for parents of preschoolers, but more often than not, they are used ineffectively.
 Parents may want to read this article that outlines the effective use of time outs in a values-based parenting context.
 Sitting your child in a chair, listening to a timer tick will not provide the long-term, internal heart change that most parents desire.
 You may want to consider using time outs in conjunction with our one-of-a-kind parenting tool, Heart of the Matter Parenting Cards, developed just for this purpose.

 well on that age they must have discipline it well as they are developing.
 But be careful with discipline strategy.